stuartherbert/putting-ansible-to-work/key-concepts.md

   - cmd-distcc
 </pre>

-This playbook tells Ansible to apply the roles _cmd-gcc, cmd-autotools, cmd-distcc_ to every host in the [Inventory](#inventory) that's in the _build-servers_ set.
+This play tells Ansible to apply the roles _cmd-gcc, cmd-autotools, cmd-distcc_ to every host in the [Inventory](#inventory) that's in the _build-servers_ set.

+You'll often see the terms _playbook_ and _play_ used interchangeably in the official Ansible documentation, and on the command-line, when Ansible expects a _playbook_, you can pass it a _play_ instead if you want.
+I'll do my best to keep the two terms separate in this book.

-I explain the playbook in detail in [Your First Playbook](your-first-playbook.html).
+I explain the play in detail in [Your First Playbook](your-first-playbook.html).

-You'll also find more information about playbooks in the official Ansible docs:
+You'll also find more information about plays in the official Ansible docs:

 * [Playbooks](http://docs.ansible.com/playbooks.html)
 * [Playbooks: Special Topics](http://docs.ansible.com/playbooks_special_topics.html)